-Located on Peirce's Island, Fort Washington was built in 1775 under orders of Major General John Sullivan, overall commander of the Portsmouth harbor defenses, to command the Piscataqua River at "the Narrows" and to provide crossfire with Fort Sullivan directly across the river on Seavey's Island.
+Located on Peirce's Island, Fort Washington was built in 1775 under orders of Major General John Sullivan, overall commander of the Portsmouth harbor defenses at that time, to control the Piscataqua River at "the Narrows" and to provide crossfire with Fort Sullivan directly across the river on Seavey's Island.
 A log boom defense was placed in the river between the two forts.
-The fort was garrisoned by 180 men under the command of Captain Titus Salter from 1775-1778.
+The fort was garrisoned by 180 men under the command of Captain Titus Salter from 1775-78.
 The garrison was also responsible for the security of the powder magazine in Portsmouth.
-The fort was designed by Captain Ezekiel Worthen, who also designed Fort Sullivan and the Clark's Point Redoubt on New Castle Island, and who, with the rank of Major, later replaced General Sullivan as the overall commander of the Portsmouth harbor defenses.
-Peirce's Island was renamed "Isle of Washington" during the American Revolution, in honor of General George Washington, who was then commander of the Army of New England.
-The fort was repaired and regarrisoned in 1814 - 1815 during the War of 1812 when British warships blockaded the coast.
+The fort was designed by Captain Ezekiel Worthen, who also designed Fort Sullivan and the Clark's Point (Shaw's Hill) Redoubt on New Castle Island, and who, with the rank of Major, later replaced General Sullivan as the overall commander of the Portsmouth harbor defenses.
+Peirce's Island was renamed "Isle of Washington" in 1776, in honor of General George Washington, who was then commander of the Army of New England in Cambridge, Massachusetts, during the siege of Boston.
+The fort was repaired and regarrisoned in 1814-15 during the War of 1812 when British warships blockaded the New England coast.
 The fort was in ruins by 1850, and was probably not used at all during the Civil War.

 GPS Benchmark (OC2185) - N 43° 04.433 W 070° 44.428 (NAD 83)

 Peirce Island East End Trail info by GoSeacoast.com